deepakmahajan00/FootballLeague/README.md

 4. Delete a football league

-In regards to the relationships between a league and a football team you can assume that a football league has many teams and a team can only play in a single football league.

 This is an unofficial, open-source and community-driven boilerplate for Symfony projects that run on [Docker](https://www.docker.com/).
 It's an attempt of standardizing and making it easier to bootstrap Symfony applications ready for development and production environments.
 The main tools used are Symfony, Docker and Docker Compose.
 Other things included are: